Table of Contents

 Don't Skip the Yoga Studio

-Beginners will benefit from a studio and instructor.
+Beginners will benefit from a yoga studio and instructor.
 An instructor can make sure you are doing the poses correctly and that your body is properly aligned.
 An instructor can advise you on which poses are good for you, how often you should do each pose based on your body structure and any health conditions, and offer modifications for any poses that you are not able to do as a beginner.

 Studio classes do come with an expense.
 The average cost for most classes is between $20 to $30 dollars.
 It is worth the cost to ensure that you are practicing yoga properly.